amichuda/amichuda-website-mkdocs/docs/cv/cv.md

 Chris Barrett, Aleksandr Michuda, David Newhouse, Elizabeth Tennant, and Joanna Upton.
 "Using Data Fusion to Improve Human Capital Indicators" (2023)

 Aleksandr Michuda, Abhilasha Sahay, Nivedhitha Subramanian.
-"H-1B Policy and Women’s Labor Force Participation: A study of the Indian Marriage Market" (2023)
+"H-1B Policy and Women's Labor Force Participation: A study of the Indian Marriage Market" (2023)

 # Book Chapters and Other Publications